CartwrightLab/Cavefish2017/README.md

 # Cavefish2017
 Scripts and data from "The Importance of Selection in the Evolution of Blindness in Cavefish"

+## Cavefish.nb

+Mathematica notebook verifying the analysis of our deterministic model.

 ## Figures

 This directory contains `R` scripts used to analyze the model in the paper and create descriptive figures.